36 Things to do in Vienna (+ map) – Best places to visit

 Best things to do in Vienna: Top places to visit

-The Schönbrunn complex is a large complex with a Baroque castle, extensive gardens and a zoo.
+The Schönbrunn complex is a large complex with a Baroque castle, beautiful gardens and a zoo.

 Schönbrunn Palace in Vienna is one of the must-see places when visiting Vienna.
 It is one of the most important historical monuments in Europe, which hides centuries of history within its walls.